Newmarket High School: History

 The same year, yet another new school was built on the Pearson Street site by George Roper Gouinlock (son of George Wallace Gouinlock), this one hailed as “one of the most modernized educational institutions in the Dominion of Canada.”
 This building stood for decades and underwent many additions and renovations over the years, most notably a major addition consisting of a classroom block and an additional gymnasium in the late 1950s, and a new school library in the 1960s.

 Despite the additions, however, the 1960s saw an increasingly intolerable situation developing at Newmarket District High School, as it was then known.
 The school was overcrowded to the extent that not only did students have to share lockers, but the school day was also run in two shifts to accommodate everyone.
 The situation was addressed in 1962, when Huron Heights Secondary School was opened, providing Newmarket with a second high school.

 By the 1990s, however, it had become clear that the existing building could no longer cope with local population growth and its facilities were becoming increasingly outdated.
 Plans were made to move the school to yet another site.
 This move (to the school's current location) was completed in October 1996, with the previous building briefly housing Newmarket Public School before being torn down in 2000; the site is now occupied by a residential neighbourhood with a parkette.

 A significant portion of NHS's graduating classes goes on to pursue post-secondary education at universities across Canada (mostly in Ontario).
-The most popular destinations include McMaster University, Wilfrid Laurier University, Carleton University, University of Western Ontario, and Brock University, University of Waterloo, University of Toronto, and Queen's University.
+The most popular destinations include McMaster University, University of Ottawa, Wilfrid Laurier University, Carleton University, University of Western Ontario, and Brock University, University of Waterloo, University of Toronto, and Queen's University.